Yuan-Meng/personal_website_2.0/content/posts/seq_user_modeling/index.md

 - **General Search Unit (GSU)**: Retrieve top $k$ items from the long-term user sequence that are most similar to the target item;
 - **Exact Search Unit (ESU)**: Only compute target attention between each of the top $k$ items and the target item.

-In the ESU step, we can pick a model from the DIN/DIEN family.
-Two-stage target attention models mainly differ in the GSU step --- i.e., how they retrieve the top $k$ items to balance performance and speed.
+For ESU, we can use DIEN or a similar model.
+Two-stage models mainly differ in the GSU step --- i.e., how they retrieve the top $k$ items to balance performance and speed.
+For details on the top-$k$ retrieval problem, you can check out my {{< backlink "ebr" "embedding-based retrieval (EBR)">}} post.

 #### SIM (Alibaba, 2020)